Carbohydrates Types & Health Benefits

 • Fructose

 In general, Complex carbohydrates, which are often addressed as Complex carbs, have more nutrient content than simple carbohydrates.
-It also has high fibre content, and digestion takes very slow.
+It also has a high fibre content, and digestion takes place very slowly.

-Complex carbohydrates consist of two essential components namely fibre and starch.
+Complex carbohydrates consist of two essential components, namely fibre and starch.
 Complex carbohydrates guarantee long-term health.
-They help in maintaining a healthy diet and guard against diabetes and cardiovascular problems.
+They help maintain a healthy diet and guard against diabetes and cardiovascular problems.

 • Fruits